 Moke Lake Loop Track

 Moke Lake is nestled in between Ben Lomond and Williamson Spur, meaning you’ll be surrounded by 360 degrees of snow-capped mountains.
-This popular short (2 – 3 hour loop) undulating walk through grassland has a short boardwalk at the southern end protecting a small wetland, watch your step on the wood here if it’s a cold day.
-Make sure you check with the Department of Conservation (Level 1, 50 Stanley Street) about road conditions during winter.
+This popular loop walk undulates through grassland has a short boardwalk at the southern end protecting a small wetland – watch your step on the wood here if it’s a cold, icy day.
+Check with the Department of Conservation (Level 1, 50 Stanley Street) about road conditions during winter.